JuliaData/DataFrames.jl/docs/src/man/basics.md

 so e.g. `german[:, (:Age, :Sex)]` is not allowed, but `german[:, [:Age, :Sex]]` is valid.

 ### Most elementary get and set operations
-Here, "get" means you retrieve the column, and "set" means you put the column in the data frame.
+Here, "get" means you retrieve a part of the column, and "set" means you put a part of the column in the data frame.

 Given the data frame `german` here are various ways to grab one of its columns as vector:
 ```jldoctest dataframe